daskals/Cypress-Spansion-SK-FM4-176L-S6E2CC-Tutorial/README.md

 > Newer versions of Keil no longer bundle AC5.
 It must be installed separately.

 1. Go to: **https://developer.arm.com/tools-and-software/embedded/arm-compiler/downloads/version-5**
-2. Sign in with your Arm account (created in Part 2)
+2. Sign in with your Arm account (created during the Keil download registration in Part 1)
 3. Download **ARM Compiler 5.06 update 7 (build 960)** — choose the **Windows 32** version

     > If the ARM website is not working, try this direct link: **https://developer.arm.com/downloads/view/ACOMP5**